rickytranmer/tic-tac-toe/readme.md

       will be used to indicate whether or not to draw an `X` or an `O`.

 **Bonus:**
+- Display a message if neither `X` or `O` won the game (all squares have been played with no winner)
 - Display a message at the beginning of the game telling `X` or `O` to go first.
 - Alert the winner if they have won three in a row
     * Hint: Determine a set of winning combinations.
 Check those